We don’t make anything anymore.

 However, Moser wrote, tariff policies and other uncertainty put a damper on that progress.

 The COVID-19 pandemic of 2020, ironically, actually helped U.S. manufacturing.
 Moser said that the pandemic encouraged local production with shorter supply chains and fewer people handling merchandise.

-Moser appears to be cautiously optimistic about the administration of President Joe Biden.
+In spring 2021, Moser appeared to be cautiously optimistic about the administration of President Joe Biden.

-The new president is promising 5 million new manufacturing jobs.
+The new president promised 5 million new manufacturing jobs.
 Moser said the nation will need to reduce manufacturing costs, improve worker skills and strengthen the U.S. dollar to get there.

 Moser wrote that expanding the Affordable Care Act is a positive, but he cautioned against raising corporate taxes or instituting a $15 per hour minimum wage.